 2. Side Loader Delivery

-Side Loader delivery is best suited where there is limited space in front or behind where the container is to be placed.
+Side Loader delivery is best suited where there is limited space in front or behind where the container is to be placed and achieve by using a sidelifter.
 We offload the container onto the ground on the drivers’ side of the vehicle.
 When the container is unloaded it lands between the two out rigger feet of the side loader, parallel to and approximately half a metre from the side of the truck.

 6m Side Loader Clearance Requirements: